John R. Swallow is the 24th president of Carthage College.

 President Swallow has published articles in The Chronicle of Higher Education, The Huffington Post, Inside Higher Ed, and The Hechinger Report, plus an undergraduate textbook and more than two dozen research articles in mathematics.

 His wife, Cameron, has extensive experience as a secondary school math and English teacher.
-She is a board member for several area not-for-profits and Wisconsin’s state co-coordinator for Better Angels, a nationwide effort to depolarize political conversation.
+She is a board member for several area not-for-profits and Wisconsin’s state co-coordinator for Braver Angels, a nationwide effort to depolarize political conversation.
 Mrs. Swallow is part of bluegrass band Flat Creek Highway, which plays at venues across the region.

 The couple has two grown children, Bard and Sophie, and a basset hound, Watson.